 Heat-related illnesses are the most serious complications of anhidrosis.
 Children are especially vulnerable because their core temperatures rise faster than adults', and their bodies release heat less efficiently.

 Heat-related problems include:

 - Heatstroke.
-This life-threatening condition occurs when your body temperature reaches 104 F (40 C) or higher.
-If not treated immediately, heatstroke can cause hallucinations, loss of consciousness, coma and even death.
+This life-threatening condition occurs when your body temperature reaches 103 F (39.5 C) or higher.
+Skin may be hot, red or dry.
+If not treated immediately, heatstroke can cause loss of consciousness.

 Anhidrosis often can't be prevented, but serious heat-related illnesses can.
 To stay safe: